Developer-Dashboard

 - project-aware Docker Compose resolution through `dashboard docker compose`

-Compose setup can now stay isolated in service folders under `./.developer-dashboard/docker/<service>/compose.yml` for the current project, with `~/.developer-dashboard/config/docker/<service>/compose.yml` as the fallback.
-The wrapper infers service ...
+Compose setup can now stay isolated in service folders under `./.developer-dashboard/config/docker/<service>/compose.yml` for the current project, with `~/.developer-dashboard/config/docker/<service>/compose.yml` as the fallback.
+The wrapper infers s...

 Without `--dry-run`, the wrapper now hands off with `exec`, so terminal users see the normal streaming output from `docker compose` itself instead of a dashboard JSON wrapper.